Key Concepts:

 Nice Classifications.

 Canada commenced using the Nice classifications in June 2019.
-It will also take some time to work out the details in classification.
+However, Canada continues to require that:

 i) the goods and services associated with the a trademark must be described in the application in ‘ordinary commercial terms’, and,